donm/Lattice.jl/README.md

 automatically along with perfect labels.
 (Or imperfect labels--your choice.)

 The code will be pushed to this repo once we receive approval to share it.
-You can follow this repo to be notified when the code is released.
+You can follow this repo or subscribe to issue #1 to be notified when the code is released.